Wednesday, May 4, 1977

 Thursday, May 5, 1977

-When I got back, Nick wanted to know where I had been.
-I told him I had just been over to see my brother.
-Nick has been annoyed with me lately.
-I think he feels it is my fault his mom treats me the way she does.
-It has caused a lot of tension in his family having me stay here.
-Before I knew it Nick started hitting me.
-I wanted him to stop so I pulled his shirt forward and bit his chest.
-I hung on as tight as I could.
-Nick finally stopped hitting me.
-He threw me back onto my bed.
-He pulled up his shirt to look at the bite.
-It looked pretty bad.
 He went upstairs to put on a different shirt.
-Nick’s mom had been standing on top of the stairs listing to the whole thing.
+Nick’s mom had been standing on top of the stairs listening to the whole thing.
 She asked Nick what was going on.
 He showed her the bite mark.
 Nick’s mom started yelling.
-Over and over again she repeated what she was yelling.
+Over and over again, she repeated what she was yelling.
 Nick came downstairs again.
 He said, “My mom wants you to go with us to the hospital to show them what you have done to me!”

-As we were driving to the hospital Nick translated for his mom.
-She said, “When they see the bite mark, they will know what kind of monster you are!”
-When we got to the hospital they gave Nick a tetanus shot.
-The doctor asked me why I bit him.
-I told the doctor that he was beating me and I just wanted him to stop.
-The doctor realized I had done this in self-defense.
 The tables turned on Nick and his mom because now the doctor wanted me to press charges against him for abuse.
-I told the doctor I didn’t want to press charges and it was my fault that he had hit me.
-The doctor excused Nick and his mom because he wanted to talk to me alone.
+I told the doctor I didn’t want to press charges, and it was my fault that he had hit me.
+The doctor excused Nick and his mom so he could talk to me alone.
 The doctor told me that no one had the right to hit me.
 The doctor then tried to talk me into pressing charges.
-I didn’t want to, so the doctor made me promise if Nick ever hit me again I was to call the police.
-By now Nick and his mom were worried.
-They were relieved to find that I had not pressed charges.
-As we drove back I told Nick if he ever hit me again I would call the police and fill out a report.
+I was afraid to go through with it, so I assured the doctor it would’t happen again.

 Friday, May 6, 1977

-While I was at school today, my friend, Julia, told me she works for a banquet and serves food on Saturdays.
+While I was at school today, my friend, Julia, told me she works at a banquet and serves food on Saturdays.
 She said the company needed more servers and asked if I would come along and work with her tomorrow.
 I told her I would love to!

 Saturday, May 7, 1977

-I walked to Julia’s house and from there, her dad drove us to the banquet.
+I walked to Julia’s house, and from there, her dad drove us to the banquet.
 When the party started, we served the food.
 There must have been at least 100 people at the dinner.
-I had so much fun and the time went by fast.
+I had so much fun, and the time went by fast.

 Sunday, May 8, 1977

-Nick and I went to the Catholic Church again today.
-After Nick had kissed his hand, made the Sign of the Cross, and knelt at the statue’s feet, it was my turn.
-As I walked close to the statue it just seemed so wrong.
-Again I hurried past the statue of Mary and sat down.
+As I walked close to the statue, it just seemed so wrong to me.
+Again, I hurried past the statue and sat down.
 Nick asked why I was so disrespectful to Mother Mary and why I had not knelt or made the Sign of the Cross.
 I told him I didn’t think it was right to worship a statue.
 Nick said we needed to talk more about it when we got home so that I could understand why it was important.
-Then he added “Don’t you want to become Catholic?
+Then he added, “Don’t you want to become Catholic?
 Don’t you want my mom to start accepting you?”
 I answered, “I do.”
-Nick added, “Well then, I guess you need to learn to accept that you have to respect Mother Mary.”
+Nick added, “Well then, I guess you need to learn to accept that you have to respect Mother Mary!”

-When it was time for bed I had such a hard time falling asleep.
+When it was time for bed, I had a hard time falling asleep.
 It seemed so confusing to me.
 If it didn’t matter what church I belonged to, why did it feel so wrong to kneel in front of the statue?
 Maybe I just needed to get used to it.

 Monday, May 9, 1977

 I have not seen Mary around at school for a few days.
 I asked her friends if they knew where she was.
 They told me she had dropped out.
 I was surprised to hear that.
 Mary was always such a good student and had always gotten good grades.
 I wanted to call her and ask her if everything was all right.
-I was afraid Nick would find out so I never called.
+I was afraid Nick would find out, so I never called.
 I never saw Mary again.

 I haven’t seen Sander for a few days, so this afternoon I walked over to his place to see how he was doing.
-One of the boys that lived there told me Sander had been kicked out because he couldn’t get along with the other boys in the apartment.
+One of the boys who lived there told me Sander had been kicked out because he couldn’t get along with the other boys in the apartment.
 He didn’t know where Sander had moved to.
 I was disappointed once again that Sander had not bothered to tell me where he was.

 Tuesday, May 10, 1977

-I thought my period was going to start yesterday.
-Since I didn’t have any money to buy tampons I made my own pad out of toilet paper.
-When I got to school I went to the bathroom and rolled up a bunch of toilet paper.
-Last night before I went to bed my period still had not started, so I threw the rolled-up toilet paper in my garbage can, thinking nothing of it.
+In the evening, before I went to bed, my period still had not started, so I threw the rolled-up toilet paper in my garbage can, thinking nothing of it.
 You would think I should have learned not to put trash in my garbage can from what happened last time!

-When I got home from school Nick’s mom was yelling.
+When I got home from school, Nick’s mom was yelling.
 I asked Nick why she was upset this time.
-He said, “She had been through your garbage can, and she is upset you roll up toilet paper and throw it away.”
+He said, “She has gone through your garbage can, and she is upset you roll up toilet paper and throw it away.”
 I thought to myself, “Oh, Gross!”
 I had been wearing that toilet paper all day.
 I guess she was hoping to find something exciting in the toilet paper as she was unrolling it.
 I don’t know why she goes into my room and goes through my garbage can in the first place.
 It makes me feel so violated!
 I told Nick to tell her that it was not her toilet paper, but toilet paper I had gotten from school.
-Nick tried to explain it to her but she wasn’t listening.
-She was excited and began to say Mother Mary and Jesus Christ over and over again.
+Nick tried to explain it to her, but she wasn’t listening.
+She was excited and began repeating “Mother Mary” and “Jesus Christ” over and over again.

-When it was time for dinner and we all sat down to eat, his mom kept going over and over about the toilet paper she had found in my room.
+When it was time for dinner, and we all sat down to eat, his mom kept going over and over about the toilet paper she had found in my room.
 I told Nick to go ahead and tell her what it had been used for, but he wouldn’t translate it.
-I felt bad the family had to sit through these dinners where she yells the way she does.
+I felt bad that the family had to sit through these dinners where she yells the way she does.
 I can tell it’s really hard on all of them, especially her husband.

 Wednesday, May 11, 1977